egress-caulk/hitchens/about.md

 <br>

 I built this website myself using a customised version of the [Hitchens theme](https://github.com/patdryburgh/hitchens), powered by [Jekyll](https://jekyllrb.com).
+Each translation on this site is a living document, and will be continually altered and refined after publication.